itsjeffro/deploy/README.md

 ### Configuration
 After publishing the assets, the primary config file will be located in config/deploy.php.
 This configuration file allows you to setup the providers (Github and/or Bitbucket) and SSH settings.

+The following providers are available:

+- Bitbucket
+- Github